-Establishing a conversational or personified brand voice can be especially beneficial for B2B companies who want to incorporate Twitter best practices.
-A lighter, more casual tone can liven up dry or technical content and allow it to stand out in the feed.
+Establishing a conversational or personified brand voice like this is a great way to connect with your followers on a more personal level.
+When brands use a tone that’s more casual or friendly, followers feel like they’re reading tweets from another person rather than a brand.
+A lighter, more casual tone can also liven up dry or technical content and allow it to stand out in the feed.

 Hop on the trends

-While trending memes and hashtags may sound like more of a B2C thing, B2B brands shouldn’t shy away from having a little fun with trends, too.
+While using trending memes and hashtags may sound like something only consumer brands can do, B2B brands on Twitter shouldn’t shy away from having a little fun with trends, too.
 As long as it’s appropriate and relevant, this type of content can be a fun way to engage with your audience and show a lighter side of the brand.